-Premise 2: We exist as beings with free will or the ability to choose from among alternative possibilities without being necessitated to do so by antecedent conditions.
+Premise 2: We came into existence as beings with free will or the ability to choose from among alternative possibilities without being necessitated to do so by antecedent conditions.

 Premise 3: So our existence as free beings requires a sufficient explanation in accordance with the PSR.

 Premise 4: An unfree source of free will is impossible: a determined thing cannot give rise to free will in itself or others.